Secondary teaching at Nottingham Trent University (NTU)

 - The School Direct Training Programme (salaried)

 This is an employment-based route into teaching for high quality graduates with three or more years' career experience.
 You will pay tuition fees and be employed as an unqualified teacher by a school who will pay you a salary.
-Please note that we currently do not have any allocated spaces on the salaried route.
-Please keep checking this course page for further updates.

 The School Direct route enables you to work within a school and train in the classroom, supported by qualified teachers and mentors.
 You will also spend time studying at the University as you progress towards gaining a PGCE and Qualified Teacher Status.